-Location of Gain (Loss) Recognized in Income on Amount of (Loss) Gain Recognized in Income on Derivative for the Years Ended December 31, Derivative 2008 2009 2010 Derivatives Not Designated as Hedging Instruments: Interest rate swap contracts Interest (expense) income \$ (2,831,524) \$ 2,263,802 \$ (133,591) Interest rate cap Interest (expense) income \$ \$ 2,493,980 \$
+Location of Gain (Loss) Recognized in Amount of Garage Income on Derivative 2009 2009 2010 2011 Derivatives Not Designated as Hedging Instruments: Interest rate swap contracts Interest (expense) \$ 2,263,802 \$ (133,591) \$ Interest rate cap Interest (expense) \$ 2,493,980 \$ \$

-As of December 31, 2010 Acc s Recognized in umulated Other orehensive Income Loss Reclassified from Accumulated Other Comprehensive Income Derivatives Designated as Hedging Instruments: Interest rate swap contracts \$ 1,565,112 \$ 1,292,228
+As of Decem nber 31, 2011 Acc s Recognized in umulated Other orehensive Income oss Reclassified from Accumulated Other omprehensive Income Derivatives Designated as Hedging Instruments: Interest rate swap contracts \$ 3,079,725 \$ 1,956,921

-19. BUSINESS SEGMENT INFORMATION
+20. BUSINESS SEGMENT INFORMATION

 The Company reports four segments: U.S. federal, central U.S. region, other U.S. regions and Canada.
 Each segment provides customers with energy efficiency and renewable energy solutions.
-The other U.S. regions segment is an aggregation of three regions: northeast U.S., southeast U.S. and southwest U.S. These regions have similar economic characteristics - in particular, expected and actual gross profit margins.
+The other U.S. regions segment is an aggregation of four regions: northeast U.S., southeast U.S., southwest U.S. and northwest U.S. These regions have similar economic characteristics - in particular, expected and actual gross profit margins.
 In addition, they sell products and services of a similar nature, serve similar types of customers and use similar methods to distribute their products and services.
-Accordingly, these three regions meet the aggregation criteria set forth in ASC 280.
+Accordingly, these four regions meet the aggregation criteria set forth in ASC 280, Segment Reporting.
 The "all other" category includes activities, such as O&M and sales of renewable energy and certain other renewable energy products, that are managed centrally at the Company's corporate headquarters.
 It also includes all corporate operating expenses - salaries and benefits, project development costs, and general, administrative and other - not specifically allocated to the segments.
 The Company does not allocate any indirect expenses to the segments.
-For the years ended December 31, 2008, 2009 and 2010 unallocated corporate expenses were \$31,938,110, \$25,090,295 and \$30,721,689, respectively.
-Income before taxes and unallocated corporate expenses for all other in December 31, 2008, 2009 and 2010 was \$21,265,539, \$21,318,368 and \$9,875,322, respectively.
-The accounting policies are the same as those described in the summary of significant accounting policies (see Note 2).'
+For the years ended December 31, 2009, 2010 and 2011 unallocated corporate expenses were \$25,090,295, \$30,721,689 and \$39,477,839, respectively.
+Income before taxes and unallocated corporate expenses for all other in December 31, 2009, 2010 and 2011 was \$21,318,368, \$9,875,322 and \$11,026,273, respectively.
+The accounting policies are the same as those described in the summary of significant accounting policies.
+See Note 2.